N-Vaidhya/transactional-outbox-main/README.md

 ![alt text](./.images/diagram.png)

-* Employee Service inserts, updates or deletes employee entities and inserts generated domain events in the outbox table in a transaction.
+* Employee Service inserts, updates, or deletes employee entities and inserts generated domain events in the outbox table in a transaction.
 * Uses Amazon SNS and Amazon SQS services to reliably forward events to multiple consumers.
 * Employee Service polls the outbox table and forwards events to an SNS FIFO topic.
 * Events related to the same employee are ordered.
 Events related to different employees may be consumed out of order.
 * To maintain the order of events only one employee instance can read the database at the same time.
-* SNS/SQS FIFO ensures there is no duplicate message delivery within a five-minutes interval.
+* SNS/SQS FIFO ensures there is no duplicate message delivery within a five-minute interval.
 * Each consumer service has its own SQS FIFO.
 * SQS FIFO subscribes to the employee SNS FIFO topic.
 A subscription filter is used to subscribe to specific event types.
-* Consumer Service polls its own queue and consumes the domain events.
+* Consumer Service polls its queue and consumes the domain events.

 ## Running locally